 Something to also note is that there is a slight variation in how conditional logic and Liquid markup appear when viewing the message:

-Evaluations can be updated by double clicking on the highlighted statements.
-However for Liquid markup, we recommend writing and editing directly within the source of the message.
+You can update evaluations by double-clicking on the highlighted statements.
+However, we recommend writing and editing directly in the message's source for Liquid markup.
 This will allow for more complex evaluations and easier upkeep.

 TipLiquid markup cannot parse ampersands in strings.
 Using special characters like "&" should be avoided if possible.

-Use Liquid markup to compare a merge field against a static value or another merge field to conditionally show information.
+Use Liquid markup to compare a merge field against a static value or another merge field to show information conditionally.
 Evaluations are initiated with thetag and closed with the tag:

 Thetag allows for multiple comparisons: